Why we need nature now more than ever

 Less screen time.
 If you’re spending more time outdoors, you’re spending less time in front of a screen.
 Our lives are often consumed by television, video games and our phones, and in the time of physical distancing, we need to find ways to unplug.

 An activity that won’t get cancelled.
-For the time being, gyms and public rec centres are closed to limit the spread of COVID-19.
+For the time being, some group events and activities are cancelled to limit the spread of COVID-19.
 But going for a walk is one activity you can still safely do!

 Whatever your situation, please take the necessary precautions to keep yourself and other healthy.